aregtech/areg-sdk/docs/DEVELOP.md

     </Location>
 </IncludeList>
 ```
-In this example, after generating code, the header file `areg/base/NEMath.hpp` will be included for service providers and service client codes.
+In this example, after generating code, the header file `areg/base/NEMath.hpp` is included for service providers and service client codes.

 ## Code generator
-To avoid tedious jobs and minimize mistakes when coding, AREG SDK provides a code-generator located in [tools](../tools/) folder to generate base objects from Service Interface XML document.
+To avoid tedious jobs and minimize mistakes when coding, AREG SDK provides a code-generator located in [tools](../tools/) folder to generate base objects using definitions in Service Interface XML document.
 The generated files must not be modified.
 Instead, they should be extended to implement all necessary functions.
-Normally, the service providers implement `Request` methods and the service clients implement `Response`, `Broadcast` and `Attribute` notification methods by need.
+Normally, the service providers implement _Request_ methods and the service clients implement _Response_, _Broadcast_ and _Attribute update_ notification methods by need.
 Edit and run [generate.sh](../tools/generate.sh) or [generate.bat](../tools/generate.bat) file to generate source code or run `codegen.jar` from command line.

-> 💡 Do not forget to set correct `AREG_SDK_ROOT` folder in `generate.sh` and `generate.bat` file to run code generator.
+> 💡 Before running scripts in `generate.sh` and `generate.bat` files, set correct `AREG_SDK_ROOT` folder path.

 Before calling code generator, make sure that there is Java installed on the machine and the `codegen.jar` is included in the `CLASSPATH`.
-- The `--root` option of the code generator is the root of developer project.
+- The `--root` option of the code generator is the root of development project.
 - The `--doc` option of the code generator is the relative to --root path of the service interface XML document to generate code.
 - The `--target` option of the code generator is the path relative to `--root` to output generated files.

 *Examples of running code generator from command line:*
 ```bash
 $ java -jar codegen.jar --root=~/projects/my_project --target=src/generated/ --doc=interface/MyService.siml
 ```
 You may as well explicitly specify the full path of `codegen.jar`
 ```bash
 $ java -jar ~/projects/areg-sdk/codegen.jar --root=~/projects/my_project --target=src/generated/ --doc=interface/MyService.siml
 ```

-*An example of [generate.bat](./../examples/12_pubsvc/res/generate.bat) file:*
+*An example of [generate.bat](../examples/12_pubsvc/res/generate.bat) file:*
 ```bat
 :: set the AREG_SDK_ROOT directory here
 set AREG_SDK_ROOT=E:\Projects\aregtech\areg-sdk